Algebraic approach for the one-dimensional Dirac-Dunkl oscillator: Introduction

 This work is organized as follows.
 In Section $2$, the main properties of the Dirac-Moshinsky oscillator in $(1+1)$ dimensions are revisited.
-Then, we introduce the Dunkl derivative to construct the differential equations of the spinor components of our problem.
+Then, we introduce the Dunkl derivative to obtain what we called the Dirac-Dunkl oscillator and the differential equations of the spinor components.
+As an application of the one-dimensional Dirac-Dunkl-Moshinsky oscillator, we are able to define the Anti-Jaynes-Cummings Hamiltonian model of quantum optics.
 In Section $3$ we study the standard Dirac-Moshinsky oscillator and the Dirac-Dunkl oscillator under space reflections.
 We show that the Dirac equation for both problems is invariant under parity if and only if one of the spinor components is an even function and the other is an odd function.
 In Section $4$, we give two different realizations and the eigenfunctions basis (Sturmian basis) for an irreducible unitary representations of the $su(1,1)$ Lie algebra.
 With these $su(1,1)$ realizations, we study the cases in which one the spinor components is an even function and the other spinor component is an odd function to obtain the energy spectrum and eigenfunctions for each case.
 The Section $5$ is dedicated to construct the $SU(1,1)$ Perelomov coherent states of the Dirac-Dunkl oscillator and to recovering the standard Dirac-Moshinsky oscillator by setting the Dunkl parameter to vanish ($\mu=0$).
 Finally, we give some concluding remarks.